-Furthermore, In the industrial world there are no fully pervasive communications protocols or common data structures.
+Furthermore, In the industrial world, there are no fully pervasive communications protocols or common data structures.
 It is therefore important that an edge computing mesh network deployment is based on open technologies, ideally standard or widely used by industry, that allow effective integration and evolution of different parts with the deployed infrastructure.
 Monolithic, closed solutions with high integration costs should be avoided.

-How can the interoperability of the different electricity service providers operating at each Substation be ensured?
+1. How can the interoperability of the different electricity service providers operating at each Substation be ensured?

-How to coordinate adjacent Substations?
+2. How to coordinate adjacent Substations?

-How can data and equipment cybersecurity be guaranteed in such a widespread and critical environment?
+3. How can data and equipment cybersecurity be guaranteed in such a widespread and critical environment?